top of page

 • Electrics: Hire a qualified electrician to safely install all wiring for your pump, filter, and any underwater lighting.
 Never handle these electrical tasks yourself.

-Building the shell and lining
+Building the Shell and Lining

 • Kit assembly: Follow your kit's instructions for assembling the wall panels or laying the concrete blocks.